Mikejunyang/Mikejunyang/README.md

 ## Hi there 👋
-My name is Mike Jun Yang Chiu Lim from Mauritius.
+My name is Mike Jun Yang Chiu Lim from Mauritius🦤.
 I am a junior Front-End Developer and currently in my last semester at Collège LaSalle in Montréal.

 ## Skills and Experience
 <h3 align="left">